nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/table-extensions.md

 There are four ways that `TableExtension` can be used to modify a table.

-* Custom columns can be added to a table.
+* Custom columns can be added to a table by defining the `table_columns` dictionary.
-* Core and custom columns can be added to the default visible columns.
+* Core and custom columns can be added to the default visible columns by defining the `add_to_default_columns` attribute.
 * Core columns can be removed from the default visible columns when they are not used or applicable.
+These are defined in the `remove_from_default_columns` attribute.
 * Optimizations can be applied to the view queryset, such as `.prefetch_selected`, `.select_related`, `defer`, and `.only`.
+Modify the queryset by defining the `alter_queryset` classmethod.

 !!! tip
     While queryset optimizations are optional, they are recommended whenever your custom columns are traversing foreign key relationships beyond those of the core tables.